Exabyte-io/documentation/docs/collaboration/ui/teams-explorer.md

 ## Open Interface

 Click on the "Teams" tab <i class="zmdi zmdi-accounts zmdi-hc-border"></i> under the Organization's [profile page](/accounts/ui/profile-page.md).
-The list of all its constituent [Teams](../organizations/teams.md) appears, displayed in the standard [Explorer-type interface](/entities-general/ui/explorer.md).
+The list of its constituent [Teams](../organizations/teams.md) appears, displayed in the standard [Explorer-type interface](/entities-general/ui/explorer.md).

 The appearance of this "Teams Explorer" page is portrayed below: